 - Treatment: Appropriate medication is one of the best available treatments for gout.
 Resting and ice massage can help in pain relief.

-Jumpers Knee is one of the common causes of knee pain, affecting athletes, caused by tendon damage below the kneecap.
+Jumpers Knee is one of the common causes of pain in knee, affecting athletes, caused by tendon damage below the kneecap.

 - Causes: Repetitive jumping and/or kicking can place lots of strain on the tendons.
 This weakens the tendon and makes it prone to further damage.